-A climbing boy, also known as a chimney sweep, was an occupation some children performed during the 1700 and 1800s.
+A climbing boy, usually apprenticed to a chimney sweep (although sometimes they were called a chimney sweep), was an occupation some children performed during the 1700 and 1800s.
 Climbing boys were frequently orphans and as young as three years old.
-Small size was a requirement for chimney sweeps, and for that reason many climbing boys outgrew their job by the time they were nine or ten, although some worked until they were fourteen years old.
-In order to stay a chimney sweep longer, master chimney sweeps often underfed their charges so that they could continue to nimbly maneuver up and down the stacks that were often times no larger than a mere 7 inches square.
+Small size was a requirement for climbing boys.
+For that reason many outgrew their job by the time they were nine or ten, although some worked until they were fourteen years old.
+In order to stay a climbing boy longer, master chimney sweeps often underfed their charges so that they could continue to nimbly maneuver up and down the stacks that were often at times no larger than a mere 7 inches square.

 One master chimney sweep was a woman named Mrs. Bridger, but commonly called Mother Brownrigg.
 She lived on Swallow Street in 1802 and employed several climbing boys.
 The life these boys led was typical of other climbing boys.

 “She made the poor boys get up every morning at three o’clock and go out, without shirt, shoes, or stockings, to sweep chiminies; when they came home, they were forced generally to scour the stairs, and of every other kind of drudgery before they got their scanty meals.”